rprovodenko/corprime-test/README.md

 There are two modes of operation of the synthetic data sender.
 In both modes it generates a trade every 0-9 ms of real time.
 However:
 - in normal mode: First trade starts at real-time time.
 Uses real time timestamps (simulates a real time scenario).
 1 real time second = 200 trades that happened within the same second.
 - in speedrun mode: Takes an arbitrary start date.
 Synthetic time "flows" faster.
 1 real time second = 200 trades that happened within consecutive 100 seconds.
+This is only meant for stress testing.

 The speedrun mode is used to stress test the UI as it is updated 100 times faster.